 Our dispensary team provides FREE home deliveries of routine prescriptions to eligible patients living in local villages as well as medication drop offs at some local shops for ease of collection.

 Primary Care Network – additional staff members

 We are fortunate by working with our Primacy Care Network to be able to provide additional services to benefit patients and the wider practice.

 Clinical pharmacists – Vikki Marquiss – Candice Van Der Merwe

-Pharmacy medical technician – Louise Cooper
+Pharmacy technician – Louise Cooper

 Social prescriber – Pearl Charalambos

 Health in care homes coordinator – Lara Van Der Merwe